 Max is a visual coding environment.
 Modular code objects manipulate audio, video, and data, and can be patched together to create complex programs.

-I worked as a usability engineer at C'74 for four years.
-During that time we made usability a primary focus of our development of Max 7.
+During my time at C'74 we made usability a primary focus of our development of Max 7.
 We also released Mira, a zero-config iOS controller for Max, and a new version of Max For Live, our plugin authoring platform for Ableton Live.

 Mira, the zero-config Max controller for iOS, in situ.

-From running C74's first usability tests to the formation of the Product Design team, I helped develop UX theory and practice throughout the company, making user research, prototyping, and iterative design a fundamental part of how C74 builds software.
+From running usability tests to the formation of the Product Design team, I helped develop UX theory and practice throughout the company, making user research, prototyping, and iterative design a fundamental part of how C'74 builds software.

-I helped ENVELOP develop a UI for their immersive audio platform.expand_more
+I helped ENVELOP develop the UI for their ambisonic audio platform.
+Read more...expand_more

 I worked with Envelop to develop a UI for their immersive audio platform.
 This interface allows musicians to create three dimensional compositions for ambisonic performance.